 For a few nights each year, the Portland Winter Light Festival transforms the City of Roses into a city of lights.
-Designed to bring light to the wintry darkness, the free festival returns every winter with imaginative works that combine light and technology to create interactive experiences.
+Designed to bring light to the wintry darkness, this free festival returns every winter with imaginative works that combine light and technology to create interactive experiences.

 “We’re doing it to bring people together, and also to bring people out of the dark,” says festival Artistic Director Chris Herring.
 “We are trying to be the stepping stone to spring.”

 The renewable-energy-powered festival is an extension of the Willamette Light Brigade, a nonprofit that’s been lighting Portland’s bridges since 1987.
-It lights up the area surrounding the Oregon Museum of Science and Industry (OMSI) at the east end of the Tilikum Crossing Bridge and along the Eastbank Esplanade, and in 2018 expanded to feature installations in locations throughout the city.
+It lights up the area surrounding the Oregon Museum of Science and Industry (OMSI) at the east end of the Tilikum Crossing Bridge and along the Eastbank Esplanade, and since 2018 has expanded to feature installations in locations throughout the city.

 Inspired by European celebrations like the Festival of Lights in Lyon, France — an event which Herring says “blew his mind” when he attended in 2007 — the Portland Winter Light Festival combines creativity with various forms of light.
 Artworks might feature fire, tungsten lights and LEDs, along with playful use of reflections and shadows.